alsyundawy/dns-rpz-integration/docs/source/Bind_9/index.rst

 Bind 9
 ======

-To implement the RPZ from the `rpz-block-list`_ into your bind server you can do Several thing like default RPZ synchronization or better use rsync from the master zone files
+To implement the RPZ from the `rpz-block-list`_ into your bind server you can do Several thing like default RPZ synchronization or better use rsync from the master zone files.

 * `youtube.mypdns.cloud.hosts`_
 * `rpz.mypdns.cloud.hosts`_